 This is an open-letter to music and concert promoters in Japan.
 I'm writing this for me, but you can be sure that there's lots of industry insiders who feel the same way I do (if they don't, they were brought up under rocks and households that didn't teach them any manners either, so forget 'em.)

-Promoters of Japan, it's bullshit.
-It's bullshit how you handle "Guests" to your shows.
+Promoters of Japan, I want to discuss a BS issue.
+I think it is BS how you handle "Guests" to your shows.
 I used to go to concerts all the time.
 But I stopped in 2005 or so.
 It doesn't seem that any promoters have the sense to think about why (or they don't care...
-That's fine too!)
+But that's fine too!)

 This post will be hard to understand for most people.
 But try, OK?
 This isn't completely and uniquely about the music business in Japan and concerts, per se, it's mostly about manners and common sense.

-I have been a music industry professional for over 30 years.
-I have always produced and created Alternative and underground music shows.
-When new artists come out, I always play them first.
+I have been in the music industry since 1978.
+A so-called "professional" for over 30 years.
+I have always produced and created alternative and underground music shows.
 When new artists come out and need a break, I always play them first in Japan.
+It's what I do.
 It's been this way since the mid-80's.

 I don't play Jazz music generally on my shows, so it is understandable that Jazz promoters would not treat me special.
-I don't "help" them.
+I don't "help" them or their artists.

-A few years ago, the venues and cheap-assed producers changed the rules.
-Now, when they ask me, or plead for me to go to a show, and tell me that I'm on the "Guest List" it costs me money.
+About ten years ago, the venues and cheap-assed producers changed the rules.
+Now, when they ask me to come to a show, and tell me that I'm on the "Guest List" it costs me money.

 Contradiction?
 Yeah.
-And that's why it's bullshit.
-And that's why I don't go to concerts anymore.
+And that's why it's BS.
+And that's why I rarely go to concerts anymore.
 Let me explain more.

 Get that?
-You are on the guest list, which means you get in free, but if you don't pay the fricking ¥500, upfront at the door, you can't get in.
+You are on the guest list, which means you are a guest but you don't get in free, but if you don't pay the fricking ¥500, upfront at the door, you can't get in.
 I don't get it.
 How could having to pay ¥500 be free?
+That's like having a barbecue and inviting friends over and hitting them up for money when they come to your house!

 It didn't used to be that way in Japan.
 I'll bet the foreign artists don't know this or they've been told, "It's the way things are done in Japan."
 Well, maybe it is, nowadays.
 But it didn't used to be that way.

-The first time I was "welcomed" to a concert this way was 4 or 5 years ago.
+The first time I was "welcomed" to a concert this way was about 9 years ago at Ebisu Liquid Room.
 I walked up to the venue and said I was on the Guest List.
 They checked and I was.
 I walked in.
 Soon the door attendants stopped me and said that I had to pay ¥500

-I protested, "I'm on the Guest List!"
+I said, "I'm on the Guest List!"
 They said that it didn't matter.
 I still had to pay ¥500 for one drink.
 I insisted that I wouldn't.
 I had never heard of such a thing.
-I insisted that I wouldn't pay.
 They insisted that I had to or I wouldn't be allowed entry.
-"Wow!
-I'm glad I'm on the Guest List!
-How warm and welcomed I feel."

-I was pissed off.
+What!?
 Here's an artist whose music I played heavily for a few years and these clowns invite me as a guest, yet they want me to pay to enter!?
-What's wrong with this picture?
+No.

 I turned around and walked out.

 ¥500 (about $6 USD) is a paltry sum for sure.
 But this isn't about the money.
-It's about the principle.
-(I usually wind up with a drinking tab of over $50 anyway when I go to a show) so this isn't about the amount of money. ¥500? ¥5000? ¥50,000 it doesn't matter; it's the principle of the thing that matters.
+It's about the principle. ¥500? ¥5000? ¥50,000 it doesn't matter; it's the principle of the thing that matters.
 And that principle means means that "Guests" don't pay (unless, of course, you are running a hotel).

 I didn't ask for any tickets to any shows.
 If I wanted them, I'd buy them.
 The promoters asked me to come, "as a guest" to a show.
 They asked me.
 I didn't ask them!
 Then they want me to pay money at the door?
-With the bullshit excuse that "it's the venue's rules"?
+With the BS excuse that "it's the venue's rules"?
 No thanks.
-(I promote shows too.
-I know the venue doesn't decide this by themselves.
-It's a part of negotiations over venue rental price).

 Think about that for a moment.